-Changing out the decor with each season has inspired me to think outside the box – or wreath – and challenges me to come up with something new.
+Changing out the décor with each season has inspired me to think outside the box – or wreath – and challenges me to come up with something new.
 Often times I find a new way to reuse something I already own.

-They just needed some more love and whimsy added to them.
+They just needed some love and whimsy added to them.
 So this is more of an upcycle and repurpose project than a new one I guess.

-After painting the board scraps white, I attached the boards to the bottom of the birdhouses with the wood glue.
+After painting the scrap boards white, I attached the boards to the bottom of the birdhouses with the wood glue.

 On a different day of purging and cleaning out the cabinet in the living room, I came across these adorable miniature chairs I had purchased probably 15 years ago from a home party of some kind.
 They are actually place card holders for a table setting.
 The details on them are amazing and they are so adorable.
 I am really glad that I found a reason to use them.
 They are a fun and quirky addition to the birdhouses.

-After painting some whimsical designs on my birdhouses (they sort of remind me of Whoville houses from Dr. Seuss books) I glued the miniature chairs to the white bases.
-As a added touch of whimsy, I reused a small section of wood from a paint stir stick and painted a sign “Welcome to our Nest” and attached it to the front of the tallest house.
+After painting some whimsical spot designs on my birdhouses (they sort of remind me of Whoville houses from Dr. Seuss books) I glued the miniature chairs to the white bases.
+As a added touch of whimsy, I reused a small section of wood from a paint stir stick and painted a sign “Welcome to our Nest” to attach to the front of the tallest house.

 I turned my pallet sign around to the “Spring” side and hung the birdhouses with it.
 In a few weeks I’ll plant some flowers and rehang the cans on the pallet.

 Hopefully the birds think they are just as cute!